DJCon2005/AmesAppetites/README.md

 # AL_2

-# Start up Instructions:
+# Build Instructions:
-## for the frontend: In al-2 folder run: npm run dev:frontend
-## for the backend: navigate to backend and run npx nodemon server.js
+for the frontend: In al-2 folder run: npm run dev:frontend for the backend: navigate to backend and run npx nodemon server.js

+# Setup Instructions -
+pretty simple, make sure to run npm install in BOTH backend and frontend, then use the startup instructions.

 # Web Instructions:
-## Go to Ames-Appetites.vercel.app and try it out!
+Go to Ames-Appetites.vercel.app[ames-appetites.vercel.app] and try it out!

 # Team Members:
 ## Ben Hurley